forestgrape/coronavirus/index.md

 - Wear a mask in all indoor places where infectious people can be.
 So at least in all public indoor spaces.
 Reuse but put it into 60 to 70-degree hot water for 30 minutes every day.
 [Chan et al.](#chan) have shown that this inactivates the coronavirus (Remark: shown for Sars-Cov-1).
 Ventilate your rooms regularly by opening all windows for 10 minutes.
 Don't have very dry air inside.
 Drying your frequently washed cloths inside keeps the air humid.

 - Keep proper hygiene.
+Especially wash your hands well after toilet.
+Hygiene is important because:
+   * transmission pathways of Covid-19 are still unclear.
+So currently just avoid them all.
+   * it is known that viruses causing commen cold are transmitted through droplet.
+These viruses can weaken the immun sytem defence [kikkert](#kikkert) and therefore possibly induce increased infection risk for Covid-19

 - Measure and observe your temperature several times every day and record the values.
 As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
 Studies show that many people have only slightly increased temperature which doesn't "meet the definition of fever" [Zhang](#zhang), [Wong](#wong).
 The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
-In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most common disease.
+In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most prevalent disease.

 - Live a healthy lifestyle
     * sleep enough, eat healthily and do some sport